 These changes can be applied to the table or an individual cell.
 Once you have your layout finalized, you can re-use the format by cloning the email and inserting new content.

-Enter a slug for the cloned version you are creating.
+Enter a slug and description for the new blast.

-You will be taken to the settings of your new email blast.
+Click .
+You will be directed to the “Recipients” section of your blast.
 Continue to add recipients, change the content, and send your new blast.